Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem

 \section{Abstract}

-A two-trophic ecosystem comprising of two species of predators competing for their common prey with explicit interference competition is considered.
-With a proper rescaling, the model is portrayed as a system of singularly perturbed equations with one-fast (prey dynamics) and two-slow variables (dynamics of the predators).
-The model exhibits variety of rich and complex dynamics including mixed-mode oscillations (MMOs) featuring concatenation of small and large amplitude oscillations, depending on the value of a control parameter.
-In a parameter regime near the so-called ``folded saddle-node of type II'' (FSN II) bifurcation point or the ``singular-Hopf point'' (such points generically occur in one parameter families of singularly perturbed systems with two slow variables), the system exhibits a bistable behavior.
-In this regime, chaotic MMOs in the form of a strange attractor coexists with a periodic attractor born out of a supercritical Hopf bifurcation.
-The bistable regime is analyzed by computing basins of attraction of the two attractors and studying a suitable Poincar\'e map.
-The emergence of MMOs in this regime is attributed to the ``generalized canard phenomenon''.
-To elucidate our findings, the model is reduced to a normal form near the FSN II point, which is an organizing center for the MMOs.
-The normal form possess a ``Shil'nikov-type equilibrium'' and exhibits MMOs that have unbounded number of small amplitude oscillations in their signatures, suggesting that it realizes a ``suitably modified" Shil'nikov mechanism.
+We consider an ecological model consisting of two species of predators competing for their common prey with explicit interference competition.
+With a proper rescaling, the model is portrayed as a singularly perturbed system with one-fast (prey dynamics) and two-slow variables (dynamics of the predators).
+The model exhibits variety of rich and interesting dynamics, including, but not limited to mixed mode oscillations (MMOs), featuring concatenation of small and large amplitude oscillations, relaxation oscillations and bistability between a semi-trivial equilibrium state and a coexistence oscillatory state.
+Existence of co-dimenison two bifurcations such as fold-Hopf and generalized Hopf bifurcations make the system further intriguing.
+More interestingly, in a neighborhood of {\emph{singular Hopf}} bifurcation, long lasting transient dynamics in form of chaotic MMOs or relaxation oscillations are observed as the system approaches the periodic attractor born out of supercritical Hopf bifurcation or a semi-trivial equilibrium state respectively.
+The transient dynamics could persist for hundreds or thousands of generations before the ecosystem experiences a regime shift.
+The time series of population cycles with different types of irregular oscillations arising in this model stem from a biological realistic feature, namely, by the variation in the intraspecific competition amongst the predators.
+To explain these oscillations, we use bifurcation analysis and methods from {\emph{geometric singular perturbation theory}}.